Penalized Principal Component Analysis Using Smoothing: Experimental results

 \subsection{Assessing clusters}

-The population stratification plots of Sections~\ref{sec:unsmooth} and \ref{sec:smooth} exhibit slightly different clusters by population.
+The population stratification plots of Section~\ref{sec:unsmooth} and Section~\ref{sec:smooth} exhibit slightly different clusters by population.
 Naturally, our aim is to achieve a good separation between the clusters.
 In order to quantify the quality of the clustering achieved, we compute three metrics, the within- and between-cluster sums of squares as well as the silhouette score.
 As in Section~\ref{sec:setting}, $n$ denotes the number of subjects, which is also the dimension of the matrix $Q \in \R^{n \times n}$ of Section~\ref{sec:methods}.
 We denote the number of clusters with $k$, and the set of points contained in the $i$-th cluster with $C_i$, where $\cap_{i=1}^k C_i = \emptyset$ and $\cup_{i=1}^k C_i = \{1,\ldots,n\}$.
-Moreover, we denote each point in the population stratification plots with $v_i \in \R^2$, where $i \in \{1,\ldots,n\}$.
+Moreover, we denote each point in the population stratification plots with $v_i \in \R^2$ and the cluster this point belongs to with $c(i) \in \{1,\ldots,k\}$, where $i \in \{1,\ldots,n\}$.
 The three aforementioned metrics are defined as follows: \begin{enumerate} \item The within-cluster sum of squares is defined as